Sk4nk77/TidyDLs/README.md

 # TidyDLs
-Automaticaly tidy up your downloads folder into a folder.
+Automaticaly tidy up your downloads folder into a folders acording to their file type.